RagnarB83/ash-documentation/docs/PySCF-interface.rst

 **Limitations:**

+- Not all PySCF features are supported by the interface.
-- post-SCF gradient not yet available in the interface
+- post-SCF gradient currently not yet available in the interface

 **PySCFTheory class:**